eclipse-openj9/openj9-docs/docs/xxprintcodecache.md

 # -XX:\[+|-\]PrintCodeCache

 This Oracle HotSpot option prints the code cache memory usage when the application exits.
-This option is recognized by OpenJ9 and provided for compatibility.
+This option is recognized by Eclipse OpenJ9&trade; and provided for compatibility.

 ## Syntax